 Rose leads Temple to upset of No. 16 Wichita State

-PHILADELPHIA (AP) -- Quinton Rose scored 19 points and Temple used a strong defensive performance to upset No. 16 Wichita State 65-53 on Wednesday night.
+Quinton Rose scored 19 points and the Owls used a strong defensive performance to upset No. 16 Wichita State 65-53 on Wednesday night.

 James Echenique scored 20 points and Jamarius Burton added 16 for the Shockers (15-2, 3-1), who had won nine straight.

-The Owls, under first-year coach Aaron McKie, clamped down on the Shockers.
+The Owls, under first-year coach Aaron McKie, shut down the Shockers.
 They held Wichita State to a season-low in points while forcing them to shoot 30.2% (19-for-63) from the field and 14.3% (3-for-21) from 3-point range.

+“We wanted those guys to feel us all game long; it’s tiring,” McKie said.
+“Our guys were active.
+We wanted to push their offense out some.
+We forced them to have to do something different offensively.”

 Shockers leading scorer Erik Stevenson went scoreless, missing eight shots and five from 3-point range.
 Tyson Etienne, who entered tops in the conference with 37 3-pointers made, also was scoreless and missed three 3-point tries.